-Each Licensee shall establish a clear requirement, define and develop a systematic approach in administering the training, and provide the necessary feedback as a measurement of curriculum suitability and trainee progress.
-Each entity should recognise the importance of training and provide sufficient operator participation through adequate staffing and work-hour scheduling.
+The SO shall establish a clear requirement, define and develop a systematic approach in administering the training, and provide the necessary feedback as a measurement of curriculum suitability and trainee progress.
+The SO shall recognise the importance of training and provide sufficient operator participation through adequate staffing and work-hour scheduling.

-The Regulatory Authority shall certify the training practices established by each Licensee.
+The Authority through Agency shall certify the training practices under this Chapter.